wcandillon/react-native-webgpu/packages/webgpu/README.md

 npm install react-native-wgpu
 ```

-Note that if you use pnpm, you MUST use a `node-linker = hoisted` so that the external reference to the Dawn webgpu
-library can successfully link
+Note that if you use pnpm, you MUST use a `node-linker = hoisted` so that the external reference to the Dawn webgpu library can successfully link it.

 Below are some examples from the [example app](/apps/example/).